hpsfoundation/tac/working-groups/benchmarking/README.md

   * Kokkos, AMReX, WarpX, ...

 * Work with members to ask them what they need from a framework
-  * NVIDIA, Intel, AMD, HPE, AWS,
+  * NVIDIA, Intel, AMD, HPE, AWS

 * Use HPSF Con to assess potential scope and showcase progress/results annually